Crane 41.

 Its construction began in 1912 r. wg project of Jan Heurich junior (plans were modified by Władysław Marconi and Artur E..
 Upper).

 However, let us return to the fate of the tenement house in Żurawia 41.
-In 1935 r. the tenement house has changed its address.
+W 1935 r. the tenement house has changed its address.
 The short section of Żurawia between Marszałkowska and Poznańska streets was renamed to Tadeusza Żulińskiego street.
 In this way, an activist of the Polish Military Organization during the First World War was commemorated.
 During the Warsaw Uprising, the entire Żulińskiego Street was the area of the company's operations “Witold” from the Zaremba-Piorun Battalion.
 Do 24 On August, insurgents seized all the buildings here.
 The street itself was, however, under fire from the German staff of the Telekomunikacja building on Nowogrodzka Street.
 Its tower towered over the Żurawia street.
 The barricade erected at the corner of Żulińskiego and Marszałkowska Streets protected it from fire.

 The fights in this part of the southern Śródmieście were not too fierce and the tenement house survived the war.
 We look at the untouched on aerial photos from 1945 r.
 It was demolished nine years later in 1954 r. during the expansion of Marszałkowska.
 Today, a fragment of a block dating back to 60.
 However, two neighboring tenement houses at Żurawia street have survived 43 i 45.
 The second one is full of books “Café – antique shop”.
 It is a distant memory of the past of this place.